Multiple Sleep Latency Test [MSLT]

 The Multiple Sleep Latency Test (MSLT) is a sleep study (polysomnography) that measures how quickly you fall asleep in a quiet environment during the day.
 The MSLT typically consists of 4 or 5 scheduled nap sessions, separated by 2-hour breaks.

-The multiple sleep latency test (MSLT) measures how quickly you fall asleep in a quiet environment during the day.
-The MSLT typically consists of five scheduled naps, each nap opportunity lasting 20 minutes, separated by two-hour breaks.
-During each of the nap opportunities, you lie in bed in a darkened quiet room and try to go to sleep.
+During each nap session, you lie in bed in a dark, quiet room and try to go to sleep.
 The time that it takes you to fall asleep is called the sleep latency.
-You will be allowed to sleep for a maximum of 15 minutes during each opportunity (You will be awakened if you don’t wake up on your own).
-If you do not fall asleep within 20 minutes, the nap trial will end.
+You‘ll be allowed to sleep for a maximum of 15 minutes during each session.
+You’ll be awakened if you don’t wake up on your own.
+If you don’t fall asleep within 20 minutes, the nap session will end.<< Back to glossary index